robbsson/robbsson/README.md

 - 🔭 I’m currently working as an Actuary.
 - 🌱 I’m currently learning Python.
-- ⚡ I'm a big fan of machine learning.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/robert-pikala/)

 <!--